Mobilpadde/NRAW.js/README.md

 })
 ```

 "What if I want a random thread from a given subreddit?" - Pure easiness!
-Simply:
+Simply do:

 ```javascript
 Reddit.subreddit("cats").random().exec(function(data){